Bhavin Rabari as Samay

 We are going through such a grim time, and somewhere I feel that our film is a little bit about hope.
 There is abundant use of nature in it and ingrained ideas regarding recycling, love for friends and family.
 I have no idea how it will be received.
 It was very tough to finish this film during the pandemic.
 But I hope people come out of it somewhat happy, and that for a couple of hours, they are taken back to the time of simplicity and innocence.

 How have you been coping with the pandemic personally?

-I am like a nomad so I don’t like to be in one place for too long and I have had to fight a lot to keep moving.
-Right now I am in Mexico City because this was the only way for me to go and attend the Tribeca Film Festival, by staying here in quarantine for 14 days.
-Luckily, we were in post-production with The Last Film Show when the lockdown hit.
+I am like a nomad so I don’t like to be in one place for too long, and I have had to fight a lot to keep moving.
+Right now I am in Mexico City because this was the only way for me to go and attend the Tribeca Film Festival, by staying here in quarantine for fourteen days.
+Luckily, we were in post-production with Last Film Show when the lockdown hit.
 We had our ups and downs though.
 The first hundred days were very tough for me.
-At some point I became very frustrated and while venting we decided to stop and make a film called The Tiniest Invisible Piece of Shit instead.
+At some point, I became very frustrated, and while venting we decided to stop and make a film called The Tiniest Invisible Piece of Shit instead.
 We worked about a month on it and put together a six-minute film.
 You can look it up on YouTube.
 It became so popular as well.
-Now this is where cinema helps.
-I also believe that with our current situation, this is a great opportunity for the entire humanity to unlearn at every level.
+Now, this is where cinema helps.
+I believe that with our current situation, this is a great opportunity for the entire humanity to unlearn at every level.

 Bhavin Rabari ;Bhavesh Shrimali